apache/openwhisk/README.md

 ### Custom Configurations

-The quick start above uses an ephemeral datastore that does not persist data when the vm is reloaded.
-The following instructions allow you to configure OpenWhisk to use a persistent datastore via Cloudant or CouchDB.
+The quick start above uses an ephemeral data store that does not persist data when the vm is reloaded.
+The following instructions allow you to configure OpenWhisk to use a persistent data store via Cloudant or CouchDB.

 These steps were tested on Mac OS X El Capitan, Ubuntu 14.04.3 LTS and Windows using Vagrant.